userbradley/bookstack-ansible/README.md

 Once it's done, you will need to add a DNS record pointing to the GCP compute node and then open http://<your bookstack> and login with `admin@admin.com` and the password being `password`

-# if anything is wrong
+# If anything is wrong
 Please make a pull request if anything is messed up, or open an issue if you need help.

-# to do
+# To do

  - [ ] Add ability to use nginx basic auth
  - [ ] Add ability to run certbot to get free LE certificate
  - [ ] Add ability to create UFW rules
  - [ ] Create monitor script to restart the node if it goes down
  - [ ] Add a backup script that dumps the database as a cronjob
- - [ ] Learn to write choerent sentances
+ - [ ] Learn to write choerent sentences